rabbitmq/rabbitmq-website/tutorials/tutorial-one-go-stream.md

 ...
 ```

-Note that we declare the stream here as well.
-Because we might start
-the consumer before the producer, we want to make sure the stream exists
-before we try to consume messages from it.
+Note that the consumer part also declares the stream.
+This is to allow either part to be started first, be it the producer or the consumer.

-We need to use `Consumer` struct to create the consumer and `ConsumerOptions` to configure it.
+We use the `Consumer` struct to instantiate the consumer and `ConsumerOptions` struct to configure it.

-We're about to tell the server to deliver us the messages from the
-queue.
-We provide a callback `MessageHandler`.
+We provide a `messageHandler` callback to process delivered messages.

 `SetOffset` defines the starting point of the consumer.
-In this case, we start from the first message.
+In this case, the consumer starts from the very first message available in the stream.

 ```go
 messagesHandler := func(consumerContext stream.ConsumerContext, message *amqp.Message) {